Al-Maghtas: Bankside area (Zor)

-In the Zor area of the site, the finds covered a church with a hall with columns, a basilica church known as the Church of St. John the Baptist, and the Lower Basilica Church with marble floors having geometrical designs.
+In the Zor area of the site, the finds uncovered a church with a hall with columns, a basilica church known as the Church of St. John the Baptist, and the Lower Basilica Church with marble floors having geometrical designs.
 Also exposed were the Upper Basilica Church, the marble steps, the four piers of the Chapel of the Mantle, the Small Chapel, the Laura of St. Mary of Egypt, and a large pool.
 The stairway of marble steps was built in 570 AD.
-22 of the steps are made of black marble.
+Twenty-two of the steps are made of black marble.
 The stairway leads to the Upper Basilica and a baptismal pool.
 This pool had once four piers that supported the Chapel of the Mantle.

 Hermitages

 The Quattara hills revealed a number of monk caves, also known as hermit cells, which are 300 m away from the Jordan River.
 When the caves were in use access was through a rope way or by stairway or ladders from the western and south-western sides, but none of these are seen now.
 Each of these caves was carved with a semicircular niche on its eastern wall.
-The cave has two chambers, one for prayer and another a living space for the monks.
+Each cave has two chambers, one for prayer and another a living space for the monks.

 Tombs

 Tombs unearthed in and outside the churches are believed to be of monks of the churches.
-These tombs are of the Byzantine and early Islamic periods.(5th–7th centuries).
+These tombs are of the Byzantine and early Islamic periods (5th–7th centuries).
 Numismatics finds of coins and ceramics at the site are epigraphic proofs of the site's history.